anavhinojosa/OS/README.txt

 # operating_systems
 Operating systems project -

+Fernando: using code formatter Prettier so syntax and comments might look odd

 To push to github:
 git add .
 git commit -m "title of the commit"